Code-Institute-Submissions/GigiLi89-PP1/README.md

 - All other photos were photographed and edited by me and was taken from my Instagram account @gigisyarn.

 ## Local site vs. Deployed site
-No Differences between the local and the deployed site has been found on any devices or browsers/apps during my testings.
+No differences between the local and the deployed site has been found on any devices or browsers/apps during my testings.

 ## Sources & Credits
 I found some of my resources and inspirations through the following sites: